johan-mattias/RedCrossAction/README.md

 During the autemn Open Hack 2019 team Mjukisarna has been hacking the [Challenge from Swedish Red Cross.](https://www.luminpdf.com/viewer/5dcf2927a562620019dd83f6)

 #### In brief, we've created a base for an automated system for social media monitoring and reports managing.
+Server sides collects intresting for Red Cross mentions in the media, sends them to volonteers, who are able to check information and report incidents.
+All reports are gatherd in the admin center, were next steps could be organized.

 ### *How it works?*